bluluke/katas/README.md

 ## Java Kata Descriptions:

+findComplementaryStrand: this function takes a DNA strand as input and returns its complementary strand, where symbols 'A' and 'T' are complements of each other, as well as 'C' and 'G'.

 descendingOrder: returns the input int digits in descending order.

 FilterList: takes a list of non-negative integers and strings and returns a new list with the strings filtered out.